Susan Seidelman

+Susan Seidelman (/ˈsaɪdəlmən/; born December 11, 1952) is an American film director, producer, and writer.
+She is known for mixing comedy with drama and blending genres in her feature-film work.
+She is also notable for her art direction and pop-cultural references throughout her films, with a focus on women protagonists, particularly outsiders.

-Susan Seidelman (Born December 11, 1952) is an American film director, producer, and writer.
-She first came to notice with Smithereens (1982), the earliest American independent feature to be screened in Competition at the Cannes Film Festival.
-Her next feature, Desperately Seeking Susan (1985), co-starred Madonna in her first film, and was named as one of 100 greatest films directed by women by BBC; it resulted in a Cesar Award nomination.
-She-Devil (1989) starred Meryl Streep in her first starring comedic film role and Roseanne Barr in her first feature-film role.
-Her work on the short film The Dutch Master resulted in an Academy Award nomination.
-Seidelman's subsequent films mix comedy with drama, blending genres and pop-cultural references with a focus on women protagonists, particularly outsiders.
-She also works in television and directed the pilot episode of Sex and the City.
+She first came to notice with Smithereens (1982), the earliest American independent feature to be screened in competition at the Cannes Film Festival.
+Her next feature, Desperately Seeking Susan (1985), co-starred Madonna in her first film, and was named as one of 100 greatest films directed by women by the BBC; it resulted in a Cesar Award nomination and in 2023 was selected for preservation in the National Film Registry by the Library of Congress for its "cultural, historical or aesthetic significance".
+She-Devil (1989) co-starred Meryl Streep in her first starring comedic film role, and Roseanne Barr in her first feature-film role.

+Seidelman also worked in television, directing first-season episodes of Sex and the City, including the pilot.
+She directed productions for Showtime, Comedy Central and PBS.

+Seidelman's memoir Desperately Seeking Something: A Memoir about Movies, Mothers and Material Girls was published in 2024.

 Early life and education

 Seidelman was born on December 11, 1952 in Abington, Pennsylvania and raised in a suburb of Philadelphia, the oldest daughter of a hardware manufacturer and a teacher.
 She graduated from Abington Senior High School in 1969, and studied fashion and arts at Drexel University in Philadelphia.
 After taking a film appreciation class where she was inspired by the French New Wave, particularly the films of Jean-Luc Godard and François Truffaut, as well as Ingmar Bergman, she switched her focus to filmmaking.

-Her first foray into movie-making at New York University resulted in a Student Academy Award Nomination for her satirical short film about a housewife's affair, And You Act Like One Too.
+Her first foray into movie-making at New York University resulted in a 1976 Student Academy Award Nomination for her satirical short film about a housewife's affair, And You Act Like One Too.

-Seidelman earned an MFA from NYU's Tisch School of the Arts and is an adjunct professor in the school's film department, overseeing students' thesis films.
+Seidelman earned an MFA from NYU's Tisch School of the Arts and between 2006 and 2019 was an adjunct professor in the school's film department, overseeing students' thesis films.